We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 8. Old Town San Diego

-As California’s birthplace, Old Town San Diego is a fun half-day visit in San Diego with children.
-Kids tend to like The Whaley House, one of the coolest haunted houses in the country.
-Walking through the graves at El Campo Santo Cemetery in the middle of town is also a highlight.
+As California’s birthplace, Old Town San Diego makes a fun half-day visit.
+Kids particularly love The Whaley House, one of the most haunted houses in the U.S., and wandering the El Campo Santo Cemetery.

-- Read More: My Guide to Old Town San Diego – Restaurants, Shopping and More
+Read More: My Old Town San Diego Guide

 Best Museums in San Diego for Kids

-I am a huge fan of San Diego children’s museums because they all offer so much more than exhibits.
-Before you go, check their calendars for special events and offsite programming.
+I am a huge fan of our museums.
+Before you go, check their calendars for special events and off-site programming.

 9. Fleet Science Center